 When is the Right Time to Eat?

-Breakfast starting at 7:00
+Breakfast after 7:00

 What should a good breakfast include?
 As we know, it is the most important meal of the day, so it has to be substantial.
 It should include fruit, grains, and some food that contains calcium.
 With these, you’ll have a complete breakfast.

 Sometimes, some people aren’t able to have breakfast due to the fact that they don’t have any appetite when they wake up.”
 In these cases, we recommend taking some time (shower, get ready …) so that your body wakes up and becomes hungry.
 Drinking a glass of water can help.

 A snack between 10:00 and 11:00

-Once we have breakfast, we often go to work or to attend to our responsibilities.
+Once we have breakfast, we often go to the gym, to work, or to tend to our responsibilities.
 Then, at 10:00 or 11:00, it’s advisable that we eat something.
 It’s a perfect time to have some fruit, a cereal bar, or some yogurt with nuts.

 Eating something light at this time of the morning will help to stave off hunger until mealtime.
 In addition, it will also give us some more energy.
 If you wish, you can have a cup of coffee, too.

 Lunch after 13:00

-It’s not recommended that you eat lunch before 13:00, unless you don’t have another option.
+It’s not recommended that you eat lunch before 1:00, unless you don’t have another option.
 But how long can you delay lunch?
 Well, until 3:00 in the afternoon at the latest.

 In this meal, you have to include some vegetables, protein, healthy fats, greens, and carbohydrates.
 It must be a meal that’s filling, but that isn’t too hearty.
 This could be counterproductive and diminish your energy.